WGR-FM: WNSA

+For legal purposes, upon Entercom's purchase of the station its official studio was shared with WCJW in Warsaw, a legal fiction which ended with the elimination of the Main Studio Rule by the FCC in 2017.

 WLKK

 The Lake

 Logo as "The Lake."
-At seven years—16 if its continuation on HD2 is counted—it was one of the station's longest formats and the source of its current WLKK call sign.
+At seven years—16 if its continuation on HD2 is counted—it was one of the station's longest formats and the source of its WLKK call sign.

-After Entercom closed on the purchase, WNSA began stunting with the sounds of crickets for a few days before flipping to a wide-ranging classic rock format, branded as "The Lake", and changed call letters to the current WLKK.
+After Entercom closed on the purchase, WNSA began stunting with the sounds of crickets for a few days before flipping to a wide-ranging classic rock format, branded as "The Lake", and changed call letters to WLKK.
 The station maintained and exceeded the number of listeners that the station had during the peak of WNSA's run.
 WLKK indirectly took aim at the classic rock market and sought to create a more laid-back, relaxed atmosphere.
 The playlist of WLKK contained a large portion of hit songs from the 1970s and 1980s (broad enough that the station boasted it never repeated a song throughout an entire 24-hour day), less focused on hard rock and metal than most classic rock stations, but also containing the occasional deep track.
 In this sense, the station's format was adult album alternative.
 In addition, the station used a series of bumpers with flowing water, chirping birds, and a deep voice reading the station slogan.

 Disc jockeys, which included Hank Dole and Lorne Hunter, occasionally told the story behind the song (sometimes from CD liner notes).
 They also played WNY musicians on a regular basis and offered a local music show on Monday nights, hosted by Robbie Takac, a local music promoter and member of The Goo Goo Dolls, a band who hails from Buffalo.

 After the 2011 format change, the "Lake" format continued on WLKK's HD2 digital subchannel, and without any jocks; all of WLKK's staff was laid off in the change.
 "The Lake" also continued to maintain its Internet stream, without commercials.
 The Lake on HD2 was quietly dropped in 2020; a year later, the format would resurface on non-commercial station WBFO-HD2.

-In the eastern part of the listening area south of Rochester and in the Western Finger Lakes, WCGR-FM Canandaigua, New York is branded as 'The Lake' with a similar soft classic rock format.
+In the eastern part of the listening area south of Rochester and in the Western Finger Lakes, WCGR in Canandaigua, New York, is branded as 'The Lake' with a similar soft classic rock format.